sferik/twitter-ruby/README.md

 The Active Support dependency has been removed!

+The `Twitter::Client#follow` and `Twitter::Client#unfollow` methods now accept multiple users as arguments and return an array instead of a `Twitter::User`.
+Additionally, the `Twitter::Client#follow` method now checks to make sure the user isn't already being followed.
+If you don't wish to perform that check (which requires an extra HTTP request), you can use the new `Twitter::Client#follow!` method instead. **Note**: This may re-send an email notification to the user, even if they are already being followed.

 This version introduces an identity map, which ensures that the same objects only get initialized once: